 Mineral deposits that collect on the inside of pipes cause plumbing to work harder which can lead to higher water bills.

 Clothes that are frequently washed in hard water will fade faster than clothes washed in softer water.
 Many notice a lack of suds in their soap, requiring more detergent or soap for laundry, dishwashers, shampooing, and bathing.

 Unsightly white buildup around your faucets and fixtures are hard to remove, and you will start to notice discoloration in the bathtubs, showers, and toilets.

 The combination of soap and hard water forms “soap scum” that can’t be rinsed off, leaving unsightly spots and deposits on bathtubs, dishes, glassware, and shower doors.

 Body soap and hard water together cause the formation of scum known as “curds.”
 This occurs when calcium and magnesium form insoluble salts, remaining on the skin even after thoroughly rinsing.

 Frequent showering in hard water can cause dryness, rashes, and irritation of the skin which can lead to premature aging.
 Hard water has a similar effect on your hair, causing rough and tangled hair.

 What Causes Hard Water?

 Hard water problems are caused by an abundance of minerals in the water.
-Sometimes boiling can remove the hardness, but some high-mineral-content water—those that are high in calcium and magnesium sulfates—cannot.
-As water dissolves or suspends, it exchanges elements and compounds from many things it comes in contact with during its travels.
-Therefore all freshwater sources like contain some varying quantity of calcium and magnesium.
-Depending on your water supplies geographical location, your water may also contain elevated levels of aluminum and manganese.
+Sometimes boiling can remove the hardness, but some water with a high mineral content—that which is high in calcium and magnesium sulfates—cannot.
+As water dissolves or suspends, it exchanges elements and compounds with many things it comes in contact with during its travels.
+Therefore, all freshwater sources likely contain varying quantities of calcium and magnesium.
+Depending on your water supply’s geographical location, your water may also contain elevated levels of aluminum and manganese.